 The experiment is conducted with VTM-22.2 under the VCM CTC [1].
-The per-sequence performance of Class A and Class B on SFU-HW dataset for object detection is shown in Table 1.
+The per-class performance on SFU-HW dataset for object detection is shown in Table 1.
 (Please note “/” in the tables indicates the performance cannot be calculated due to the nonmonotonic machine task performance).
 Obvious performance improvement under various configurations could be observed.